ebjamieson97/undid/README.md

 - **seed** (*int, optional*):
   An integer which allows you to set the seed for the randomization inference procedure.
 If set to 0, does not set a seed.
 Defaults to 0.

+- **max_attempts** (*int, optional*):
+  An integer, sets the maximum number of attempts to find a new unique random permutations during the randomization inference procedure.
+Defaults to 100.

+- **check_anon_size** (*int, optional*):
+  An integer, either 0 (false) or 1 (true), which if toggled on, displays which silos enabled the 'anonymize_weights' argument in stage two, and the respective 'anonymize_size' values.
+Defaults to 0.

 ```stata
 undid_stage_three, dir_path("C:/Users/User/Documents/Files From Silos")